CarlaKeresztesi/web-project/README.md

 -   Enhancing user engagement by incorporating interactive elements using JavaScript, TypeScript, and other technologies I've learned.
 -   Optimizing performance for faster load times.
--   Deploying the Portfolio on my own domain for a more professional and personalized web presence.
+-   Deploying the Portfolio on my own domain for a more personalized web presence.

 ## 🤝 Contributions and Feedback